-There are several sites (38 in total, recognised in Objective 9) with a more strategic and/or multi-functional role which serve a wider catchment area.
+There are several sites (recognised in Objective 9) with a more strategic and/or multi-functional role which serve a wider catchment area.
 For parks, these are referred to as 'destination' sites and for amenity greenspace these are referred to as 'recreation' sites.